gmlc-dispatches/dispatches/docs/getting_started/install.rst

 If you plan to contribute to DISPATCHES's codebase, choose this option.

 .. note:: Typically, *contributing to DISPATCHES* will involve opening a Pull Request (PR) in DISPATCHES's repository.
-For more information, refer to :ref:`developer-guide`.

 #.
 Create a Conda environment (in this example, named ``dispatches-dev``) where DISPATCHES and all dependendencies needed for development will be installed, then activate it: